MLo7Ghinsan/Hed_Writer/README.md

 # General Note

-This is a tool written by G_MLo7 to make the process of making hed for NNSVS/ENUNU somewhat easier Please keep in mind that the hed created by this software will need some manual touch up afterward
+This is a tool written by G_MLo7 to make the process of making hed for NNSVS/ENUNU somewhat easier Please keep in mind that the hed created by this script might need some manual touch up afterward

 Dependencies: Python... yeah (I used 3.9.6)